sirius-ms/sirius-docs.github.io/docs/_pages/quick-start.md

 </figure>

-Since there are so many endpoints, the start may be a bit overwhelming.
+Because there are so many endpoints, getting started can be a bit overwhelming.
-The following will help you to get an overview and make the best use of the API.
+The following explanations will help you get an overview and get the most out of the API.

 ### Hello <del>world</del> structure candidates (your first tiny example)
-First of all: remember that the API supports multiple SIRIUS projects.
-That is why you always need to specify the `projectId` if you want to query a feature.
+First of all, remember that the API supports multiple SIRIUS projects.
+Therefore, you must always specify the `projectId` when you want to query a feature.

-Say you want to get the structure hits for the feature with name "InterestingCompound12".
+Say you want to get the structure hits for the feature with named `InterestingCompound12`.
 You need to do the following.
-(Note: This can be directly performed via the swagger ui at [http://localhost:8080/](http://localhost:8080/).
+(Note: This can be done directly from the Swagger UI at [http://localhost:8080/](http://localhost:8080/).
 Please remember to change the commands matching to your query IDs.)

-* get the list of open project spaces:`http://localhost:8080/api/projects`
+* Get the list of open project spaces: `http://localhost:8080/api/projects`

-Response:
 ```json
 [
   {